Discover people & places you might not know about

-I travel looking to find a place to live.
-As such I often get a unique insight into countries and people that many other travelers do not get a chance to see nor experience.
+As I search for a place to live I often get a unique insight into countries and people that many other travelers do not get a chance to see nor experience.

 Here you will find articles on the places and everyday people I have discovered and met during my travels.

 An interesting insight into people from around the world and their everyday lives & homes as our paths cross.

 I write digital and print guidebooks.
 I have published non-fiction educational material in the past.
 During my journey I completed a novel about the story of a man discovering global freedom while chasing after love and fulfillment on an overland journey.

 It's sitting on my hard drive.
 There have been literary offers.
 But much is changing in the literary world and my own.
 A few years ago someone tried to steal this idea away so much as to even use the name and similar story albeit far from factual.
 They or their publicity team even tried to put this website out of commission during a period in my life which was fraught with another fight for physical life.
 I beat both of them.

 I'd also like to mention that this page represents my historical writing from the start in 2005 to the present.
 There's a huge difference.
 Older stories and articles are blatantly lacking as I wrote only for myself.
 I'm keeping them that way for now.
 I personally enjoy reading over them every now and then.
 To remember, to learn from the past and indeed notice the change.

 This is after all a very real journey quite literally written from the road.